 Capacity Development has become one of the recurring themes in institutional literature and in the agenda of public administrations, international agencies, governmental and non-governmental organisations.
 There is now emerging agreement in the development community that capacity development is the engine of human development.

 However, despite its increasing importance from the point of view of dialogue and the activities of organisations, there is not, at this point in time, a single, unequivocal definition of the concept of “capacity building”.

-In the accountancy profession, capacity development is vital to enable individuals execute their duties and tasks as per the requirements of the profession.
-Accountancy firms invest sums of money in capacity development to facilitate improvement in the quality of work, efficiency and effectiveness of the employees.
+In the accountancy profession, capacity development is vital to enable individuals to execute their duties and tasks as per the requirements of the profession.
+Accountancy firms invest sums of money in capacity development to facilitate improvement in the quality of work, efficiency, and effectiveness of the employees.